 Shoes can make or break the climb, but don't ignore the rest of your clothes, either.
 They need to be breathable, helping you avoid sweating and regulating your temperature.
 Overly clingy materials are just as hazardous as wide, floppy outfits that could get caught on the rock face.

-Meriwool Layers apparel might just be the perfect fit for this type of adventure.
-Our clothing is naturally comfortable, breathable, and helps your body feel just right as it takes on the rock at hand.
+Merino wool might just be the perfect fit for this type of adventure.
+Our merino wool clothing is naturally comfortable, breathable, and helps your body feel just right as it takes on the rock at hand.
 Our all-natural clothing feels exceptionally cozy and comfortable, allowing you to focus all your senses on what lies ahead (and above) you.
 At the same time, its ability to regulate your body temperature minimizes any potential risks due to sweating or being cold.

 No clothing can turn a novice mountain climber into a free soloing expert.
 We don't produce magic, and there are no shortcuts.
 But when you are ready to take on this challenge, we can be there for you to help you make it happen.
-Browse our collection, then prepare yourself to enter the hallowed list of names known throughout the world for their daring adventures.
+Browse our collection of wool socks, then prepare yourself to enter the hallowed list of names known throughout the world for their daring adventures.